 Broad Square Primary School will ensure that at least one member of staff with current first aid training is on the premises at any one time.
-Our lead first aider is Mrs Swan and she is currently supported by Miss Tomlinson and Miss Furlong.
-Miss Swan is based in the main school office.
+Our lead first aider is Miss Swan and she is currently supported by all qualified first aiders.
+Miss Swan is based in the main school office at the school reception.

-The school currently has 13 Paediatric First Aiders trained by Fast Response PFA, October 2019.
-In addition to this, school has 15 staff trained by Albany Training, January 2020, in 'administering of medication in schools.'
+The school currently has 13 Paediatric First Aiders trained by Fast Response PFA, September 2022.
+In addition to this, school has 8 staff trained by Fast Response Training, January 2022, 8 staff trained by Fast Response Training PFA March 2023 in 'administering of medication in schools.'
 All of these staff have valid certificates.
-Posters displaying the names and locations of first aiders are on display around the school.
+Signs displaying the names and locations of all first aiders are on display around the school.